cranci1/AnimeGen/Privacy/Hmtai.md

 It's worth highlighting that my system does not collect any additional data, such as device information, iOS version, model details, or regional data.
 The sole purpose of the integration is to enhance the user experience within Discord channels without compromising privacy.

 Im not a discord genius but you can read this reddit article to understand more: [Reddit Article](https://www.reddit.com/r/DataHoarder/comments/16zs1gt/cdndiscordapp_links_will_expire_breaking/).

+> [!Note]
+> Since version 1.6-23 on the settings app you can enable the "Developer Mode".
+With this you can now edit the default "Discord Bot Token", "Discord Webhook" and "Discord Channel ID", giving you full controll of your data.